-Receive academic counseling from the IB Coordinator between February to March, 2023.
+Receive academic counseling from the IB Coordinator between February to March, 2024.

-Complete the online Subject Selection Form in March, 2023 and return it to the school on or before the deadline of 24th April, 2023.
+Complete the online Subject Selection Form in April, 2024 and return it to the school on or before the deadline of 30th April, 2024.

-Release of application result on 1st August, 2023.
+Release of application result on 1st August, 2024.

-Please note that all applications will be considered by the school with regard to the applicant's general suitability to follow the IBDP programme, their work habits and their aptitude.
-Their rank order in internal examinations may also be considered.
+Please note that all applications will be considered by the school with regard to the applicant's general suitability to follow the IBDP programme, work habits and aptitude.
+A candidate's rank order in internal examinations may also be considered.